browserext/browserext.github.io/charter/index.md

 will be posted to the group’s public mailing list in a timely manner.

-Specifications and test suites produced by this Community Group are hosted on the group’s [Github](https://github.com/browserext).
+Specifications, notes, and test suites produced by this Community Group are hosted on the group’s [Github](https://github.com/browserext).

 The group uses an internal mailing list ([internal-browserext@w3.org](mailto:internal-browserext@w3.org))